kyang5/coursedescriptions/source/mscs.rst

     the thesis becomes a degree requirement.
     (This is important for international students.)
-    You may, however, petition to revert back to non-thesis status; this requires permission of the Graduate Program Director and the Graduate School.
+    You may, however, petition to revert back to non-thesis status; this requires permission of the Graduate Program Director.
     At that point, you would be able to graduate without writing a thesis, if the coursework requirements were met.
     No reimbursement or credit will be received for any Comp 595, Comp 605,